IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-4-Deploy-CP4BA-Operator.md

    ![Production Deployment](images/4.2-production.png)

-10. For the question weather to check the nodes if they are FIPS compliant, select **No**, and hit the Enter key.
+10. For the question whether to check the nodes if they are FIPS compliant, select **No**, and hit the Enter key.

-11. For the question weather to use a private catalog select **No** as well, and hit the Enter key.
+11. For the question whether to use a private catalog select **No** as well, and hit the Enter key.

     ![Private Catalog](images/4.2-privatecatalog.png)